 Sure.
 It differs from track to track, but after summing into the SU2, I might use the VT-2 as a pre-amp followed by the Lang-PEQ1.
 It’s similar to a Pultec but without the tubes.
-Then I’ll go into the Curve Bender if I need mastering adjustments, followed by the Neve 33609 for mix buss compressing.
+Then I’ll go into the Curve Bender if I need mastering adjustments, followed by the Neve 33609 for mix buss compression.
 Then comes the Shadow Hills Mastering Compressor at very modest settings.

 – The Lang-PEQ1s seem interesting.

 They are.
 I was working on a rock track when we got those and the mix was pretty much done.
 On a whim I decided to insert those on the master chain and it sounded so good that I was taken aback when I hit bypass.
-I ended up like reprinting the whole track just to include the Lang-PEQ1s.
+I ended up reprinting the whole track just to include the Lang-PEQ1s.